DTC-Inc/authentik/README.md

 - **GeoIP Update**: Location-based policy support (optional)
 - **Cloudflared**: Cloudflare tunnel integration (optional)

+## 🏢 Multi-Tenancy Support

+This Authentik deployment is configured with **multi-tenancy enabled**, allowing you to manage multiple isolated organizations within a single Authentik instance.
+Each tenant maintains complete separation of:

+- **Users and Groups**: Isolated user bases per tenant
+- **Applications**: Tenant-specific SSO applications
+- **Policies and Flows**: Custom authentication flows per tenant
+- **Branding**: Individual tenant customization and theming

+### DTC Use Case

+**DTC Inc.** is actively using this multi-tenant Authentik setup to provide centralized SSO services for all client organizations.
+The initial implementation focuses on **ZeroTier network management**, where each client tenant can:

+- Manage their own ZeroTier network access
+- Control user authentication for network resources
+- Maintain isolated security policies
+- Customize their authentication experience

+This architecture scales efficiently as DTC adds new clients and services, providing enterprise-grade identity management without requiring separate Authentik instances per client.

 ## 📋 Prerequisites

 - Docker Engine 20.10+ and Docker Compose v2